matijakolaric-com/django-music-publisher/README.rst

 If you are looking for a solution that covers much more territory, this may be an educational proof of concept, maybe even a good starting point for a custom development.

-`CWR Developer Toolset <https://matijakolaric.com/development/cwr-toolset/>`_ covers basically all cases of CWR generation, validation and parsing.
+`CWR Developer Toolset <https://matijakolaric.com/development/cwr-toolset/>`_ covers basically all cases of CWR generation, validation and parsing and has been tested with most collecting societies and major publishers.

 django-music-publisher